josephtownshend/CV/README.md

 [Skills](#skills) –– [Education](#education) –– [Experience](#experience) –– [Interests](#interests) –– [Blog](https://github.com/josephtownshend/Blog)

 I am an early career full stack software developer currently studying at Makers Academy in London.
 My background is in graphic design, print and the visual arts in which I studied for 6 years.
 I ran two successful design and print studios before finally deciding to take my love of learning into the world of tech, I haven't looked back.
-I am a passionate creative problem solver and love learning new processes in order to build workarounds for troublesome situations.
+I am a passionate creative problem solver and lover of learning, particuarly new processes to help build workarounds for troublesome situations.

 ## Skills

 #### This Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - Mentoring
   - Makers Mentor
     - During my time at Makers Academy I mentored two students through the beginings of their coding journey.
 This was a great challenge for me, and an oppertunity to coach students through areas that I too had struggled with.
 It also shon a light on my own progress and how teaching others can help instill that knowledge in yourself.
 I have written a blog post about this experience, which is avaliable to read in my blogs repo.
-  - CoderDojo
+  - CoderDojo Mentor
-    - I have recently started volunteering at CoderDojo, a free, global and volunteer led programming club for young people.
-They teach primarliy with Scratch, a block-based visual programming language developed by MIT, it has been a great oppertunity to learn something new and try to teach that skill.
+    - I have recently become a mentor at a local CoderDojo, which is a free, global and volunteer led programming club for young people.
+We use Blockly and Scratch, both of which are block-based visual programming languages, developed by Google and MIT respectively.
+It has been a great oppertunity to learn something new and try to teach that skill to students with little to no experience.

 #### Another Skill